Hermle QuartzWhat to do to fix the clockHow to do itHermle quartz removalMeasuring the handshaft lengthBest alternate units

 Take off the hour hand, it is a friction fit only.
 Pull toward you.

 Take off the nut.
 It is an unusual nut that holds the movement.
 This nut has a slot on each side.
 It may be on tight, so it is not always easy to take this off.
-A special tool to take this nut off is no longer available, so you will have to improvise.
+A special tool to take this nut off is no longer available, will have to improvise.
 Using two big flat screw drivers, put one on each side of the nut and twist.
 Be careful not to scratch the dial, because it is easy to slip and make a long scratch on the face.

 The movement will now fall out of the back.